Yes, all the time, see below:

 I don't think anyone would argue, that medical treatment is much more potentially dangerous than natural treatments.
 I don't even want to go there.

 Compared to normal life activities, natural therapies would have to be one of the least potentially dangerous activities of all.

-Potentially dangerous is simply a negative question or statement based on negative general assumption, a much better question or statement would be:
+Potentially dangerous is simply a negative statement based on negative general assumptions, a much better question or statement would be:

 Can alternative therapies be potentially helpful?
 This is a question well worth investigating.

 There are very important distinctions to be made.